A Trip to the Nantucket Historical Association

-The gallery below, detailing my day as a happy interloper, hopefully conveys the general mechanics of a Digital Commonwealth site visit and the essential services they provide.
 If you happen to have any questions about Digital Commonwealth and their statewide digitization program, the Norman B. Leventhal Map Center, or the Nantucket Historical Society, please don’t hesitate to be in touch.

 The Norman B. Leventhal Map Center is physically located in the BPL’s Central Library in downtown Boston but it’s technically a separate entity with its own Board of Directors and staff.